ColeLab/ColeAnticevicNetPartition/README.md

 *Bottom Left*: Axial slices illustrating the subcortical extension of the cortical network partition.
 Each voxel was assigned to the network that it had the highest mean resting-state functional connectivity with.
 See [citation] for more information.
 *Bottom Right*: Coronal slices illustrating the subcortical extension of the cortical network partition.

 ![Alt text](images/ColeAnticevicHumanNetPartition_animation.gif?raw=true "Animation of ColeAnticevicNetPartition_v1")

+The partition across transaxial slices of the S1200 HCP average T1 image.

 ## Included Files